nanostores/nanostores/README.md

 }
 ```

-You may want to wait for async operations
+You can wait for async operations (for instance, data loading
-(for instance, data loading via isomorphic `fetch()`) before rendering the page:
+via isomorphic `fetch()`) before rendering the page:

 ```jsx
 import { allEffects } from 'nanostores'